aaronzlim/applied-dsp/README.md

 # applied-dsp
-Homework problems from an applied DSP course.
+Homework problems and solutions from an applied DSP course.

-See aaronzlim.github.io/applied-dsp